commtech/fscc-windows/docs/append-timestamp.md

 # Append Timestamp

 [`KeQuerySystemTime`](http://msdn.microsoft.com/en-us/library/windows/hardware/ff553068.aspx) is used to acquire the timestamp upon complete reception of a frame.
+This data will be appended to the end of your frame.

 ###### Support
 | Code | Version |